VasasA/converting/converting.md

 git push origin 1.x-2.x
 ```

+You can see all of releases on the project page: `https://www.drupal.org/project/[project_name]/releases`

+(Comment: You cannot push into github.com:backdrop-contrib repo, if you are not a member of the backdrop contrib group yet.)

 ## Modifying your module's .info file

 For reference, also see the [developer documentation for Backdrop modules](https://api.backdropcms.org/modules).
 Here is a comparison of Drupal and Backdrop module info files: